Container Gardening Soil

 The addition of a water holding polymer will give the soil a little more moisture retention, and the use of lightweight aggregates such as perlite or pumice will make it safer to use on rooftops and balconies, as well as lighter to lug up stairs or in the elevator if you’re gardening in an urban environment.

-The use of lightweight soils is an important feature for urban farming as many of these gardens are built on roof tops and in hard to reach places.
+Lightweight soil is critically important for urban farming as many of these gardens are built on roof tops and in hard to reach places.

 Customize the soil mix to the needs of the plants and you’ll have a successful container garden.